blexm/project_01_superstore_sales_analysis/README.md

 ### Recommendations

-* Prioritize high-margin product categories such as **Technology (e.g., copiers, accessories)**\\
+* Prioritize high-margin technology products such as copiers and accessories
-* Reevaluate pricing and discount strategies for loss-generating products (e.g., tables, bookcases)\\
+* Reevaluate pricing and discount strategies for loss-generating products such as tables and bookcases
-* Align inventory and logistics planning with Q4 demand peaks\\
+* Align inventory and logistics planning with seasonal Q4 demand
-* Implement targeted regional strategies to improve profitability in underperforming regions
+* Introduce targeted regional strategies to improve performance in regions lagging in sales (South) or profit efficiency (Central).

 \---